Hotels in Columbus, Georgia

 Which hotels in Columbus, Georgia offer free parking?

-Which hotels in Columbus, Georgia have a pool?
+Which hotels in Columbus, Georgia have an outdoor pool?

 Which hotels in Columbus, Georgia have suites or extra space?

-Which hotels in Columbus, Georgia have an in-room kitchen or kitchenette?
+Which hotels in Columbus, Georgia have a full in-room kitchen?

 Ready to book in Columbus?